Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-Suppressed by the French in the first decade of the 19th Century, the Austrians made the complex into a jail and it has been a women's prison since 1957.
-The prison entrance is to the right of the façade in the photo.
+Suppressed by the French in 1806, the complex became a hospital before the Austrians made it into a jail in 1857.
+It is still a women's prison, the entrance is under the flag to the right of the façade in the photo.

 On Thursday mornings organic fruit and vegetables grown by the inmates in the prison gardens are sold from a stall in front of the church.